World No.1 Barty Battles Into China Open Semi-finals - UrduPoint

 World No.1 Barty Battles Into China Open Semi-finals

-World number one Ashleigh Barty battled into the China Open semi-finals on Friday with a gutsy three-set victory over familiar foe Petra Kvitova
+World number one Ashleigh Barty said she produced some of her best tennis this year as she battled into the China Open semi-finals Friday with a gutsy victory over Petra Kvitova

-Beijing, (APP - UrduPoint / Pakistan Point News - 4th Oct, 2019 ) :World number one Ashleigh Barty battled into the China Open semi-finals on Friday with a gutsy three-set victory over familiar foe Petra Kvitova.
+Beijing, (APP - UrduPoint / Pakistan Point News - 4th Oct, 2019 ) :World number one Ashleigh Barty said she produced some of her best tennis this year as she battled into the China Open semi-finals Friday with a gutsy victory over Petra Kvitova.

 The Australian came from a set down to win 4-6, 6-4, 6-3 and plays Ukraine's Elina Svitolina or Kiki Bertens of the Netherlands in the last four in Beijing.